paxtonhyde/opportunity-zones/README.md

 #### Feature Selection

-I gathered data for OZ tracts from the 2011-2015 ACS 5-year estimates using the Census Data API and the [`census`](https://pypi.org/project/census/) module off PyPi.
-I picked features using a "shotgun" method, keeping in mind that I need them to differentiate *suspect* from legitimate OZs.
+I gathered data for OZ tracts from the 2012 and 2017 ACS 5-year estimates using the Census Data API and the [`census`](https://pypi.org/project/census/) module available on PyPi.

 Gentrifying areas generally have:
 - an influx of people